Where to stay in Hanoi with video and comparative table

 The main reason is that West Lake is more easy-going, quieter, not that chaotic as the Old Quarter, with many green areas around the 17km lake perimeter.

 On a misty day, early in the morning, you almost do not see the other end of the lake.
 A relaxing place to have a walk, an area where the locals go for exercise (yoga, etc)

-There are restaurants and cafes around, plenty of options to spend the full day, however, you are sort of far from the Hanoi city centre, which is, in my opinion, the most interesting part.
+There are restaurants and cafes around, plenty of options to spend the full day, however, you are sort of far from the Old Quarter, which is, in my opinion, the most interesting part of Hanoi.

 In saying that, a taxi ride to the Old Quarter takes around 25-40 minutes, or more on peak traffic time (7-9 am and 5-7 pm).